samir321-pixel/Note_App_With_Django_Class_Base_View/README.md

 # Note_App_With_Django_Class_Base_View
-This project is built using Django and demonstrates the use of Class Based Views using [Class Based Views in Django]
+This project is built using Django and demonstrates the use of Class Based View.
 * ListView
 ![listview]("ListView for Notes")